JasonLovesDoggo/abacus/README.md

-# Abacus - A simple and free-to-use API for numerical counters
+# Abacus - A highly-scaleable and stateless counting API

 > Note: Abacus was designed as a direct replacement/upgrade for [CountAPI](https://countapi.xyz/) as it got taken down